forChin/Horseman-Game/README.md

 So if you want to see full source code or play this stupid game - [click here](https://editor.p5js.org/Chingiz/sketches/by21ll8n).

  # Copyrights
-All rights of drawings in this project reserved by my sister, who helped me with this game.
+All rights of drawings in this project reserved by my little sister, who helped me with this game.